 values and principles

-To transform, dream and envision alternatives to traditional funding practices, we need to be able to name those alternatives, live them and embody them as everyday practices within FRIDA.
-Global philanthropy might not have a shared interpretation of what community involvement in a participatory decision-making process should look like, and many funders might hesitate to define it at all to avoid limiting its potential to only what we can imagine in the present moment.
+To transform, dream and envision transformative funding practices, we need to be able to name them, live them and embody them as everyday practice in our work.
+Global philanthropy might not have a shared interpretation of what community involvement in a participatory decision-making process should look like, and many funders might hesitate to define it at all to avoid limiting its potential to only what we can imagine at the moment.
 However, while we leave this concept open for growth, reflection and change, we also need to acknowledge that a lack of clarity and transparency in our processes can lead us as funders to hold onto power over the communities we exist to support.
 When agreements and definitions around the core values of participatory grantmaking strategies are loose or vague, funders largely still get to decide who is invited to participate in which organizational processes, at what stage and under what kind of conditions.

 Without a deep understanding of the ethics of participation, and how privilege and oppression shape our realities and our own relationships to power as funders, participatory processes can become more for optics, without incorporating real decision-making power for the communities involved.
 This can lead activists to mistrust funder-led participatory processes, and instead of bringing organizers together, it can potentially cause further exclusion of communities, friction in social justice movements and perpetuation of harm towards those whose expertise these processes should amplify and protect.

 The participatory grantmaking journey for FRIDA meant simultaneously and continually building new systems and integrating learnings from each grantmaking cycle.
 In this constant motion, some essential principles and values of our processes could have been overlooked in building the mechanics.
 We recognize that to fully embrace a movement-directed grantmaking approach that is flexible, creative, and reflective, we need to articulate the guidelines we use to mirror the feminist practices, values, and principles that we aspire for in our work.